grbaapps/grba-master/README.md

 ## Purpose

-Building GRBA web application as a sungle page Angular (SPA) application with Node.JS backend.
+Building GRBA web application as a single page Angular (SPA) application with Node.JS backend.

 ## TODO List
 * Add routes to go to different pages from header - Abhishek